ccsc-journal/ccsc-editor/docs/editors.md

 for the content.

-Note that When you convert a paper from Word doc to Latex, you can use https://scholar.google.com/ to look up each bibliography entry and copy the `bibtex` export (by clicking the quotation mark icon).
+Note that When you convert a paper from Word doc to Latex, you can use [Google scholar](https://scholar.google.com/) to look up each bibliography entry and copy the `bibtex` export (by clicking the quotation mark icon).
 This way you don't have to create the entries from scratch (some editing may be necessary if the entry seems incomplete).